-• At least three academic sessions devoted to research and writing must elapse between the preliminary and final Ph.D. examinations.

-- Final Ph.D. examinations will be announced so that interested members of the Purdue faculty and student body may attend up until the point of committee deliberations which shall be held in private. - Final examinations must be held before the last week of classes. - When the Request for Appointment of Examining Committee (G.S.
-Form 8) is approved by the Graduate School, an approved copy of the form will be sent to the CoT Graduate Studies Office with the following additional materials for the candidate: - a) Report of the Final Examination (G.S.
-Form 11; see Appendix H); - b) Survey of Earned Doctorate (http://survey.norc.org/doctorate/index.jsp).
+- At least three academic sessions devoted to research and writing must elapse between the preliminary and final Ph.D. examinations. - Final Ph.D. examinations will be announced so that interested members of the Purdue faculty and student body may attend up until the point of committee deliberations which shall be held in private. - Final examinations must be held before the last week of classes. - When the Request for Appointment of Examining Committee (G.S.
+Form 8) is approved by the Graduate School, the CoT Graduate Studies Office will receive the following additional materials for the candidate: - a) Candidate audit form - b) Survey of Earned Doctorate (http://survey.norc.org/doctorate/index.jsp).

-5.4.
+5.5.
 Publication Requirement